WhiteBoxSec/Proxmox-LXC-Terraform/README.md

 ## Usage

-Add your credentials to the credentials file.
+Add your credentials to the variables file.

 How to create a new user and API key.